How to snap windows side by side and split screen on Windows 10

 Placing windows in opposite corners avoids Snap Assist

 You can use the same method to snap a third window into place.
-Snap Assist can no longer be avoided in this case and eagerly shows up to help with the remaining corner.
+Snap Assist can no longer be avoided in this case, and shows up to help with the remaining corner.
 Choose a fourth window to snap, and you are done.

 Use Snap Assist to finish splitting your screen in four